 The Rogue Ohio Bar has a great reputation, and in our time with ours, we have not been disappointed.
 The moderate, yet grippy knurling makes it possible to perform a wide array of workouts.
-While this barbell is available in five different options (stainless steel, black zinc, black oxide, e-coat, and custom), the remainder of this article will be focused around the stainless steel version that we have in our garage.
-The stainless steel is the superior option in our opinion since it will resist corrosion at the highest rate, but it also features a higher tensile strength rating than the other options.
+While this barbell is available in five different options (stainless steel, black zinc, black oxide, e-coat, and cerakote), the remainder of this article will be focused around the stainless steel version that we have in our garage.
+Stainless steel is the superior option in our opinion since it will resist corrosion at the highest rate — plus, it features a higher tensile strength rating than the other options.

-Because of the non-abrasive knurling, the Ohio is great for clean & jerks, but since it also provides an ideal amount of grippiness, it won’t slip out of your hands during a heavy deadlift, either.
+Because of the non-abrasive knurling, the Ohio is great for clean & jerks, but since it also provides an ideal amount of grippiness, it won’t slip out of your hands during a heavy deadlift either.
 In our opinion, stainless steel barbells tend to provide a better grip than a bar that is coated.
 The Ohio does not feature a center knurling, nor do you have the option to add one.
 This may make it more ideal for Olympic and CrossFit style lifts since you’ll experience little to no irritation on your skin.
-But you’re also missing out on some extra traction to either keep the bar on your chest during your cleans, or your back during squats.
+But you’re also missing out on some extra traction during your cleans and squats.

 The usage of bronze bushings in the loading sleeves are what makes this a versatile barbell that can handle your Olympic and powerlifting needs.
 This is because bronze bushings provide a smooth spin, but not at the same rate as bearings do on an Olympic bar.
 Plus, the grooves in the sleeves will reduce the slide you’ll experience with your weight plates — but we still recommend using a weight collar for your safety.
 The tensile strength is a solid 200,000 PSI with the stainless steel version, and a respectable 190,000 PSI for the other versions.
 Tensile strength is essentially how strong a barbell is, so the higher the rating, the stronger the bar.